Bilal-A-G/Bilal-A-G.github.io/W_I_Zr_Ds/EventBus/Events.md

 The is queuable option makes it so the event will queue on an FSM if the FSM is in a state where it won't propogate the event.
 If the FSM is then switched to a state where it can propogate the event, the event will be consumed as usual.

 For more information about FSMs, refer to the State Machines section

+### Dequeue Layer
+This option is only visible if you have Queueable turned on, it determines what state layer on the FSM the event will queue on.
+You can assign multiple layers to this if you want.

+For more information about state layers, refer to the State Machines section